 Encampment: Introduction to Asylum Seeking and Refugees

-In this first installment, Dr. Bullock sits and explains the current policies implemented by the United States government.
+In this first installment, Dr. Bullock sits and explains the current policies implemented by the U.S. government.
 The focus is on understanding the process by which refugees and asylum seekers are expected to undergo, along with statistics on who is being let in.

 Sources for the episode can be found at:

-On Public Service with Dean Mark Welsh & Senior Associate Dean Frank Ashley
+On Public Service with Dean Mark Welsh and Senior Associate Dean Frank Ashley

-In this episode, our hosts sit with Dean and Senior Associate Dean of the Bush School, Mark Welsh and Dr. Frank Ashley.
+In this episode, our hosts sit with Dean of the Bush School Mark Welsh and Senior Associate Dean Dr. Frank Ashley.
 Listen in as they discuss their insight on working for the school and with students from around the globe.
 Bush School Uncorked is happy to welcome them both as our first guests of the semester!

 On Ukraine with Ambassador Larry Napper